Find Out Easy Ways to Decorate for the Seasons

 3. Blankets

-The most cozy part on this list is blankets.
+The coziest part on this list is the blankets.

-Here’s a video of my living room, as I’m transitioning from late summer to fall.
-This is my late summer look, right now.
+Here’s a video of my living room as I’m transitioning from late summer to fall.

 You can instantly give a room an updated feel just by adding a blanket.